 In the dialog box enter the repository URL as shown below (leaving the other values as they are) then select ‘OK’.

-https://pl7.projectlocker.com/WMO/wmdr/svn/trunk/
+https://pl7.projectlocker.com/WMO/wmdr/svn/

 This should make a copy of the entire repository to your working copy as follows. (you may or may not see the hidden .svn folder depending on your Windows folder settings).